lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/observing-run-planning.rst

   - This is an example describing an exception (If the dome is closed, telescope elevation position is not important.)

 - This is another example bullet of a prerequisite (Notification to specified SLACK channel.)
 - This example refers to a required action at the beginning of the procedure (It is critical the correct status of the equipment.
-This will be verified during :ref:`a critical step <Title-of-Procedure-Critical-Step-1>` in the procedure.)
+This will be verified during :ref:`a critical step <observing-run-planning-Critical-Step-1>` in the procedure.)

-.. _Title-of-Procedure-Post-Conditions:
+.. _observing-run-planning-Post-Conditions:

 Post-Condition
 ^^^^^^^^^^^^^^